$0 UAE Golden Visa Guide — Quick-Start Checklist

 The Application Path

-Receive the nomination or endorsement letter.
-If approved, the ministry issues a formal recommendation or endorsement for Blue Residency.
+3. Receive the nomination or endorsement letter.
+If approved, the competent or nominating authority issues a formal recommendation or endorsement for Blue Residency.

-Apply through ICP.
-With the endorsement letter in hand, the formal residency application proceeds through the ICP Smart Services portal, following the same steps as other Golden Visa categories: 6-month entry permit if applying from abroad, medical fitness test, biometric enrollment, Emirates ID issuance.
+4. Apply through ICP.
+With the recommendation, nomination, or other approval evidence in hand where required, the formal residency application proceeds through the ICP Smart Services portal, following the same steps as other Golden Visa categories: 6-month entry permit if applying from abroad, medical fitness test, biometric enrollment, Emirates ID issuance.

 Family Sponsorship Under Blue Residency

-Blue Residency holders have the same family sponsorship rights as Golden Visa holders.
-A spouse, unmarried children (sons up to age 25, daughters of any age), and parents can all be sponsored for the same 10-year duration.
-Domestic staff sponsorship is also permitted under standard labor contract rules.
+Blue Residency holders can sponsor a spouse, children regardless of age, and parents for 10 years; domestic staff sponsorship is also permitted under standard labor contract rules.

 Blue Residency vs. Golden Visa — Which to Pursue